hangwl/DataScience/README.md

 5. Homoskedasticity (constant variance) of errors

    Heteroskedasticity causes our coefficient estimates to be less precise.
 To test for homoskedasticity, we can use the Breusch-Pagan test, where the alternative hypothesis is that the homoskedasticity assumption does not hold.
 We can also opt to use robust standard errors in the presence of heteroskedasticity (given a sufficiently large sample).

+   Fixes:
+      - Use Weighted Least Squares (WLS) or
+      - Transforming either dependent or highly skewed variables

+6. Normality of Error Terms (5-6)

+   We can plot the distribution of the error terms and use the Anderson-Darling test to check for normality, where a p-value < 0.05 implies non-normality.

 ## Binary Choice Models